LordIdra/transfer-window-old/plan.md

 [x] Would be better for Segment to store rc-refcell-xyz [ ] Spacecraft can't change SOI while performing burn [ ] Spacecraft burns aren't included in predictions
+[ ] Use perpendicular to velocity vector rather than displacement direction for visual points

 ECS
 - Each component is a representation of state of one part of an entity